 Choosing Flea Treatments

 What you need to take into consideration when choosing the right flea control treatment is the type of pet and your pet’s age.
 Puppies and kittens should not be given dips or oral flea treatment medicine without first consulting your veterinarian.
 Most of these treatments are not registered for use on pets less than 4 months old.
 Below are some very basic rules for deciding which flea treatment is best for your pet.
+If you’re still not sure about these treatments, check with your vet!

 - If you have a puppy or a kitten less than two months old, I strongly encourage you to see a veterinarian immediately because of the risks associated with flea infestations in very young pets.